-By Barry Breit, Co-Founder, Pro Resume Center, LLC
+By Barry Breit, Partner, Operations Director, Pro Resume Center, LLC

 Part 1 of 2-part article.